Community Calendar January 2020

 CLARE COUNTY DEMOCRATIC PARTY MEETINGS

-Basement Meeting Room.
+the Basement Meeting Room.
 We will be discussing the upcoming Jan.
 22nd Resistance Art Class.
 The Public is welcome to all of our meetings and events.
 Hope to see you there!
-For more information go to ww.clarecountydemocrats. com or on Facebook at www. facebook.com/clarecountydems, and you can also contact: Stephanie Terpening, County Party Chair, at contact@clarecountydemocrats.com.
+For more information go to ww.clarecountydemocrats. com or on Facebook at ww.facebook.com/clarecountydems, and you can also contact: Stephanie Terpening, County Party Chair, at contact@clarecountydemocrats.

 YOU’RE INVITED